 Some companies might decide that on balance keeping their payroll in-house is the right thing to do.
 But an increasing number of organisations are taking advantage of the many benefits a managed payroll service has to offer for taking care of this crucial aspect of running a business.

 What are managed payroll services?

-A bureau payroll service is typically a blended approach which keeps the employer company involved to some extent.
-Therefore there may still need to be a level of payroll processing knowledge retained in-house.
+A payroll bureau service is typically a blended approach which keeps the employer company involved to some extent, therefore there may still need to be a level of payroll processing knowledge retained in-house.

 How can managed payroll services help your business?